Counseling Education

 Bowie's rail town history is on display via the Huntington Railroad Museum, within the local rail station's restored railroad buildings.
 In 2006, the city reopened the Bowie Building Association building, a small brick and block structure constructed circa 1930, as a Welcome Center; it originally housed the Bowie Building Association, which helped finance much of the community's early development.

-Bowie is home to the Bowie Baysox, a Class AA Eastern League professional baseball team affiliated with the Baltimore Orioles.
+Bowie is home to the Chesapeake Baysox, a Minor League Baseball team of the Eastern League which serves as the Double-A affiliate of the Baltimore Orioles.
 The Baysox moved to Bowie from Hagerstown in 1993 and began to play at Prince George's Stadium in 1994.
-In 2015, the Baysox captured their first Eastern League Championship, defeating the Reading Fightin Phils in five games.
+In 2015, the Baysox captured their first Eastern League championship, defeating the Reading Fightin Phils in five games.

 The city operates a senior citizens center and a gymnasium for community programs.